-Learn how to make date caramel for a healthier alternative.
-Use on cookies, cakes, brownies, bars, ice cream, and more!
-Made with with just 4 ingredients.
+Learn how to make date caramel for a healthier alternative to traditional caramel recipes.
+Made with just 4 ingredients!
+Use on cookies, cakes, brownies, bars, ice cream, and more.
 Gluten-free and vegan.

 Date caramel is a revelation.

 Just like the sweet, decadent texture and taste of the traditional confection, this is the refined sugar-free healthy alternative you will love.